nirajan10/assignment-1-c_basics/README.md

 # Assignment 1: C Programming Basics

+## Instructions
+1. Answer theory questions in `docs/answers.md`.
+2. Write code in the corresponding `src/` file for each programming task.
+3. Do not change file names — tests depend on them.
+4. Commit and push your changes to GitHub.
+5. Check the GitHub Actions tab to see if you passed the tests.

+---

 1. What is the purpose of the main() function in a C program?
 Explain its significance.

 2. Explain the difference between a variable declaration and a variable initialization in C.